 So then, imagine the joy and freedom when God is revealed to us as our place of rest.
-In this rest we find refreshment (Jeremiah 31:25), weariness finds relief (Isaiah 58:11) and we cease our striving.
+The Old Testament is rich with the language of rest; a place where we find refreshment, weariness finds relief, and we cease our striving (Jeremiah 31:25, Isaiah 58:11, Isaiah 55:2.)
 The longing that could never be satisfied, no matter what we did or had, is finally filled.
 Now, our still full calendar prioritizes “doing” with new purpose.
 John Flavel, a contemporary of Owen, sums it up like this: “Christ bounds and terminates the vast desires of the soul.
 He is the very Sabbath of the soul.”
 Real rest.
 Our Sabbath.

 ” … where my soul is truly satisfied.”

 Genuinely, authentically satisfied.
-Abundance that meets our needs; contentment that ends our striving (Isaiah 55:2); and from His hand, ample provision to “satisfy the desire of every living thing.”
+Abundance that meets our needs; contentment that ends our striving and from His hand, ample provision to “satisfy the desire of every living thing.”
 (Psalm 145:16).